Akinori-F-Ebihara/SpecDiff-spoofing-detector/README.md

 - MATLAB R2017b

 ## Tutorial of the example code
 Run the main script, 'SpecDiff_main.m'.
-The script loads a pair of example photos, taken with and without flash, to compute SpecDiff descriptor.
+The script loads a pair of example photos, taken with and without flash, to compute the SpecDiff descriptor.
 The descriptor is classified to one of the two classes, live or spoof, by the Support Vector Machine (SVM) with a Radial Basis Function (RBF) kernel.
 Positive and negative value of classification scores indicate live and spoof class, respectively.

 ___Result Plot___